srbnghosh99/Community-Detection-in-Large-Graphs-and-Applications/Use_Cases/Email_Net/readme.md

 ## Evaluating Process

-The effectiveness of the detected communities is evaluated using metrics such as density, entropy, and f-measure to ensure the communities are meaningful and well-formed.
+The effectiveness of the detected communities is evaluated using metrics such as density, entropy, f-measure and other network analysis metrics to ensure the communities are meaningful and well-formed.

 ## How This Code Works